Search for

 This question is particularly appropriate in the wake of 10 August 2006 when several terrorist suspects were arrested because of a plot to sneak explosives aboard commercial airliners.
-These individuals arrested in the United Kingdom and Pakistan planned to carry seemingly harmless household chemicals and liquids in their carry-on luggage and mix them aboard the plane to create small bombs.
+These individuals arrested in the United Kingdom and Pakistan planned to carry seemingly harmless household chemicals and liquids in their carry-on luggage and mix them aboard the plane to make small bombs.
 The bombs would have been powerful enough to create an explosive decompression aboard an aircraft causing the plane to disintegrate while flying at high altitude over the ocean.
 The suicide bombers reportedly planned to target nine commercial airliners and would have likely killed between 2,500 and 5,000 people if successful.

 10 October 1933 - United Airlines